inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 And if I swallow anything evil,
 Put  finger down my throat.
-And if I shiver please give me a blanket,
+And if I shiver please give me a b,
 Keep me warm let me wear r coat

 No one knows what it's like to be the bad man,